ex-punctis/ex-punctis.github.io/_posts/2018-11-17-Car-spectrum.md

 ### Summary

 According to a [survey](https://web.archive.org/web/20121013184631/http://www.ppg.com/en/newsroom/news/Pages/20121010A.aspx) conducted in 2012 by PPG Industries, white (21%) and black (19%) were the two most popular colours in North America followed closely by silver and grey (16% each).
 Red and blue accounted for 10 and 8% respectively.
-I decided to test this data by taking photographs of an intersection in Mississauga, Ontario and analyzing them with the help of YOLOv3, OpenCV and scikit-learn libraries.
-The results of analysis (>600 cars) can be summarized by the following figure:
+I decided to test this data by taking photographs of an intersection in Mississauga, Ontario and analyzing them with the help of YOLOv3 as well as OpenCV and scikit-learn libraries.
+The results of my analysis (>600 cars) can be summarized by the following  histogram figure:

 {% include one-med-image.html center-img = '/images/2018-11-17/rgb-ac-spectrum.svg' %}

-Please note these colours represent the

-Note black appears grey because of reflections.
-There may be additional distortions depending on your monitor calibration.

 ### Data collection

 A Canon PowerShot S100 12 MP camera with [CHDK firmware](http://chdk.wikia.com/wiki/CHDK) was mounted on a tripod and zoomed on a portion of an intersection from above.
 Aperture, exposure and white balance were set manually.
-Photographs were taken automatically every 20 seconds while the battery laster (approximately 90 min).
+Photographs were taken automatically every 20 seconds while the battery lasted (approximately 90 min).
 Photographing was carried out between 2 and 4 pm DST for two days.
 Unfortunately, seasonal weather changes made it impossible to continue shooting.
 I manually eliminated the photographs with duplicate objects and was left with 141 unique jpg images at the end.

 ### Data analysis